 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-Musicals that Feature Actors of Color
+7 Diverse Musicals Feature Actors of Color

 South Pacific (Asian)